• Add description, images, menus and links to your mega menu

 • Disease detection and yield forecasting

-What this means: Data becomes a competitive advantage, however, access remains uneven.
+What this means: Data becomes a competitive advantage, though access and adoption remain uneven.

-Consumers invest more in home espresso machines, grinders, and subscriptions.
+Consumers invest more in home espresso machines, coffee grinders, and coffee subscriptions.

 Coffee shops shift toward: